anonaddy/addy.io/source/faq.md

 ## Where is the server located? {#where-is-the-server-located}

 The server is located in Amsterdam, Netherlands with [Greenhost.net](https://greenhost.net/).
 Greenhost focuses greatly on privacy and security and their servers run entirely on Dutch wind energy.
+The backup mail server is located in Warsaw, Poland with [UpCloud](https://upcloud.com).

 ## What if I don't trust you? {#what-if-i-dont-trust-you}